mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/god.md

   nothing; rather, he established the cosmos by bringing order out of chaos.
 * In the ideal city of Magnesia atheism is prohibited under severe penalties.

+## Aristotle's unmoved movers

+* Everything in motion is moved by something else.
+* Aristotle rejects the possibility of self-movers through a very murky argument that is also only very vaguely explained in the book.
+No need to repeat it here.
+* Many fallacies in Aristotle's thinking.
+* Not clear how Aristotle deals with self-moving animals and humans.
+* Not clear why Aristotle does not consider seriously the case of infinite regress in the casual chain of movers, especially that he was a proponent of the idea of the eternal universe.
+* The question of what God must be thinking of is quite hilarious.